rigetti/forest-benchmarking/docs/Superoperator representations.md

 This document summarizes our conventions for the different superoperator representations.
 We show how to apply the channels to states in these represenations and how to convert channels between a subset of representations.
 By combining these conversion methods you can convert between any of the channel representations.

 At the bottom of the document there is a list of references with more information.
-These references explain, for example how to determine if a channel is unital or completely postive in the different representations.
+This document was influenced by [IGST] and we recomend reading [GRAPTN] to gain deeper understading.
+Additionally these references explain, for example how to determine if a channel is unital or completely postive in the different representations.

 ## `vec` and `unvec`
 Consider an $m\times m$ matrix